 Keep your child’s mouth healthy with these tips for good dental hygiene for kids in Winston Salem, NC

 Children’s teeth and gums are just as susceptible to decay and disease as adults’, but there is a common misconception that children’s oral health is not as important because their baby teeth will eventually be replaced by adult teeth.
 However, healthy teeth and gums are essential to your child’s development and encouraging proper dental hygiene for kids lays the foundation for a lifetime of good dental habits.
-At Virtue Dental Center, which is conveniently located in the Winston Salem area, Dr. William Virtue and Dr. Mary Katherine Taylor provide routine dental check-ups and cleanings with a holistic approach that keeps your child’s mouth healthy while also protecting their overall well-being.
+At Virtue Dental Care, which is conveniently located in the Winston Salem area, Dr. William Virtue and Dr. Mary Katherine Taylor provide routine dental check-ups and cleanings with a holistic approach that keeps your child’s mouth healthy while also protecting their overall well-being.

 Importance of baby teeth